 Choose Life recognised the controversial nature of the speaker's (Jose Ruba) ideologies as stated in the McGill Daily.

-"These questions are controversial.
+I watched the videos and the hosts and genuine particpants were polite in the face of rudeness:"These questions are controversial.
 Some of them even divide members of the pro-life community.
 The event was attended by the curious and the questioning, by supporters of Ruba’s position, by opponents (pro-life and pro-choice) who came to listen and raise real objections and concerns."

 "In the end, none of these questions were discussed, as a group of protesters drowned out all dialogue with a tiresome farce that lasted two hours.
 Despite polite and repeated invitations to leave or raise objections during the open discussion following the talk, despite the patience of those in attendance who came to engage with the issues and calmly waited for the lecture to proceed, the evening was entirely consumed by the churlish antics of a few."